leanprover/theorem_proving_in_lean4/inductive_types.md

 types; everything else follows from those.

 Intuitively, an inductive type is built up from a specified list of constructors.
-In Lean, the syntax for specifying such a type is as
+In Lean, the most common syntax for specifying such a type is as
 follows:

 ```